 TECA can refer you to a certified Parent Advocate who can advise you as you collaborate with your school district for services for your child.
 TECA Parent Advocates have experience participating in district meetings held by the Committee on Special Education, both personally, on behalf of their own children, and professionally.
 From reviewing and helping you organize your documentation to running an IEP pre-game strategy meeting to attending and taking notes at meetings, TECA Parent Advocates help ensure that you are prepared for meetings (including IEP meetings) and that you can effectively advocate for your child’s needs.

 TECA Parent Advocates are independent contractors who charge for their services and will negotiate fees based on your individual situation.
-TECA members are eligible for a discounted rate.
+TECA members may be eligible for a discounted rate.
 For more information please contact us.

 Click here to ask questions or request information.